-The social and economic devastation from the coronavirus pandemic helped win Joe Biden the White House - and his first months in office will be devoted to tackling it.
+The social and economic devastation of the coronavirus pandemic helped win Joe Biden the White House - and his first months in office will be devoted to tackling it.

-While the country remains sharply divided, Mr Biden's party has control of the House and a narrow majority in the Senate as well, giving him more room than many expected to push his agenda.
+The country remains sharply divided, but Mr Biden's party has control of the House and this month won a narrow majority in the Senate as well, giving him more room than many expected to push his agenda.

 Since winning the election in November, Mr Biden has put promises of additional pandemic relief front and centre of his plans.